Mohit2218/Bike_Sales_Analysis/README.md

-This is a complete Excel Project invovling cleaning the data, analyzing the data while also creating charts, pivot tables and an interactive dashboard
+This is a complete Excel Project involving cleaning and analyzing the data while also creating charts, pivot tables and an interactive dashboard